 Lapphunds are a good choice for first time owners because they are so eager and willing to please which makes it a lot easier to train them.
 They are known to be loyal and faithful by nature forming a very strong bond with one person.
-However, they are also friendly and affectionate towards everyone in a household.
-With this said, Lapphunds have a tendency to be a little wary and aloof around strangers, but rarely would one of these dogs show any sort of aggressive behaviour towards people they do not know just preferring to keep their distance.
+However they are also friendly and affectionate towards everyone in a household.
+With this said Lapphunds have a tendency to be a little wary and aloof around strangers but rarely would one of these dogs show any sort of aggressive behaviour towards people they do not know just preferring to keep their distance.

-They are highly intelligent as well as being high energy dogs which means they are a great choice for people who lead active, outdoor lives and want a canine companion by their side.
-Lapphunds need a ton of mental stimulation to keep their minds occupied because if they get too bored, they can develop some destructive behaviours around the home which can be hard to correct at a later date.
+They are highly intelligent as well as being high energy dogs which means they are a great choice for people who lead active outdoor lives and want a canine companion by their side.
+Lapphunds need a ton of mental stimulation to keep their minds occupied because if they get too bored they can develop some destructive behaviours around the home which can be hard to correct at a later date.

-Finnish Lapphunds are a great choice for first time dog owners because they are so amenable and people-oriented, loving nothing more than to please and to entertain their families.
+Finnish Lapphunds are a great choice for first time dog owners because they are so amenable and people-oriented loving nothing more than to please and to entertain their families.
 They are particularly good with young children and older people too although playtime can get a bit boisterous at times.

 Although Finnish Lapphunds are social by nature they have a very high prey drive and will happily chase anything they spot in the distance or that tries to run away from them.
-As such, care should always be taken as to where and when a dog can run off the lead more especially when there is wildlife and/or livestock close by.
+As such care should always be taken as to where and when a dog can run off the lead more especially when there is wildlife and/or livestock close by.

 Finnish Lapphunds have a very playful side to their natures and love to entertain and be entertained.
-They are known to be a little mischievous when the mood takes them and being so clever, a dog quickly learns what pleases an owner and how to get their own way when they want something.
+They are known to be a little mischievous when the mood takes them and being so clever a dog quickly learns what pleases an owner and how to get their own way when they want something.

-Finnish Lapphunds are highly adaptable dogs and providing they are given enough daily physical exercise combined with as much mental stimulation to prevent boredom from setting in, they are just as happy living in an apartment as they would be living in a house in the country although like other dogs, they love being able to roam around in a well-fenced, secure back garden whenever possible.
+Finnish Lapphunds are highly adaptable dogs and providing they are given enough daily physical exercise combined with as much mental stimulation to prevent boredom from setting in they are just as happy living in an apartment as they would be living in a house in the country although like other dogs they love being able to roam around in a well-fenced secure back garden whenever possible.

 Because Finnish Lapphunds form strong ties with their families they are never very happy when they find themselves left on their own for longer periods of time.
-They are better suited to people who either work from home or in households where one person stays at home when everyone else is out, so they are never alone for any length of time which could see a dog suffering from separation anxiety.
+They are better suited to people who either work from home or in households where one person stays at home when everyone else is out so they are never alone for any length of time which could see a dog suffering from separation anxiety.
 This can lead to them being destructive around the home which is a dog's way of relieving any stress they are feeling and a way to keep themselves entertained.

 Finnish Lapphunds are known to like the sound of their own voices a little too much which is something that needs to be gently nipped in the bud when a dog is still young being careful not to frighten them.
-However, even with the gentlest and firmest training, it can prove impossible to prevent a Finnish Lapphund from barking because it is just in their nature to do so.
+However even with the gentlest and firmest training it can prove impossible to prevent a Finnish Lapphund from barking because it is just in their nature to do so.

 Most Finnish Lapphunds don’t like getting their feet wet and are not particularly fond of going above their elbows in water.
-However, some dogs like swimming and will happily get in the water.
-With this said, care should always be taken when walking a dog off the lead anywhere near more dangerous watercourses just in case a dog decides to leap in and then needs rescuing because they cannot get out of the water on their own.
+However some dogs like swimming and will happily get in the water.
+With this said care should always be taken when walking a dog off the lead anywhere near more dangerous watercourses just in case a dog decides to leap in and then needs rescuing because they cannot get out of the water on their own.

-Because they are always on the alert, Finnish Lapphunds are natural watchdogs and are always quick off the mark when it comes to alerting an owner when strangers are about or when something they don’t like is going on in their environment.
-With this said, rarely would a dog show any sort of aggressive behaviour preferring to stand their ground and bark.
+Because they are always on the alert Finnish Lapphunds are natural watchdogs and are always quick off the mark when it comes to alerting an owner when strangers are about or when something they don’t like is going on in their environment.
+With this said rarely would a dog show any sort of aggressive behaviour preferring to stand their ground and bark.

 The Lapphund is a highly intelligent dog which makes they very easy to train.
 They excel when taking part in all sorts of canine sports which includes things like flyball and agility thanks the fact they are so eager and willing to work closely with their owners.

-They are, however, known to be quite sensitive by nature and therefore Lapphunds do not respond well to any sort of harsh correction or training methods.
+They are however known to be quite sensitive by nature and therefore Lapphunds do not respond well to any sort of harsh correction or training methods.
 They do answer well to positive reinforcement and when they are treated with a firm yet always fair hand which always gets the best results with a Finnish Lapphund.

-Like all puppies, Finnish Lapphunds are incredibly cute when young and it is all too easy to spoil them when they first arrive in new homes.
+Like all puppies Finnish Lapphunds are incredibly cute when young and it is all too easy to spoil them when they first arrive in new homes.
 As soon as a puppy is nicely settled owners must start out as they mean to go on by laying down ground rules and boundaries so that a puppy understands what is expected of them.
 It helps establish a pecking order and who the alpha dog is in the household.
 The first commands a puppy should be taught are as follows:

 The Finnish Lapphund is known to be a friendly and affectionate dog around children of all ages and there is nothing they enjoy more than being part of a family.
-However, any interaction between children and a dog has to be supervised by an adult to make sure playtime does not get too boisterous.
+However any interaction between children and a dog has to be supervised by an adult to make sure playtime does not get too boisterous.

-They are also known to get on well with other dogs thanks to their breeding, but care has to be taken when a Finnish Lapphund meets smaller animals and pets which includes cats because they prey drive might just get the better of them with disastrous results.
+They are also known to get on well with other dogs thanks to their breeding but care has to be taken when a Finnish Lapphund meets smaller animals and pets which includes cats because they prey drive might just get the better of them with disastrous results.

 The average life expectancy of a Finnish Lapphund is between 12 and 14 years when properly cared for and fed an appropriate good quality diet to suit their ages.

-Like so many other breeds, the Finnish Lapphund is known to suffer from a few hereditary health issues which are worth knowing about if you are planning share your home with one of these active and good-looking dogs.
+Like so many other breeds the Finnish Lapphund is known to suffer from a few hereditary health issues which are worth knowing about if you are planning share your home with one of these active and good-looking dogs.
 The conditions that seem to affect the breed the most include the following:

 It is worth noting the breed average COI for the Finnish Lapphund with the Kennel Club currently stands at 2.3%.

-Finnish Lapphund puppies would have been given their initial vaccinations before being sold, but it is up to their new owners to make sure they have their follow-up shots in a timely manner with the vaccination schedule for puppies being as follows:
+Finnish Lapphund puppies would have been given their initial vaccinations before being sold but it is up to their new owners to make sure they have their follow-up shots in a timely manner with the vaccination schedule for puppies being as follows:

 There has been a lot of discussion about the need for dogs to have boosters.
-As such, it's best to talk to a vet before making a final decision on whether a dog should continue to have annual vaccinations which are known as boosters.
+As such it's best to talk to a vet before making a final decision on whether a dog should continue to have annual vaccinations which are known as boosters.

 A lot of vets these days recommend waiting until dogs are slightly older before spaying and neutering them which means they are more mature before undergoing the procedures.
 As such they advise neutering males and spaying females when they are between the ages of 6 to 9 months old and sometimes even when a dog is 12 months old.

-Other vets recommend spaying and neutering dogs when they are 6 months old, but never any earlier unless for medical reasons.
-With this said, many breeds are different, and it is always advisable to discuss things with a vet and then follow their advice on when a dog should be spayed or neutered.
+Other vets recommend spaying and neutering dogs when they are 6 months old but never any earlier unless for medical reasons.
+With this said many breeds are different and it is always advisable to discuss things with a vet and then follow their advice on when a dog should be spayed or neutered.

-As with other breeds, a Finnish Lapphund may gain weight after they have been spayed or neutered and it's important to keep an eye on a dog's waistline just in case they do.
-If a dog starts to put on weight, it's important to adjust their daily calorie intake and to up the amount of exercise they are given.
+As with other breeds a Finnish Lapphund may gain weight after they have been spayed or neutered and it's important to keep an eye on a dog's waistline just in case they do.
+If a dog starts to put on weight it's important to adjust their daily calorie intake and to up the amount of exercise they are given.
 Older dogs too are more prone to gaining weight and again it's essential they be fed and exercised accordingly because obesity can shorten a dog's life by several years.
 The reason being that it puts a lot of extra strain on a dog's internal organs including the heart which could prove fatal.

 Some Finnish Lapphunds are prone to suffering from allergies and it's important for a dog to see a vet sooner rather than later if one flares up.
 Allergies can be notoriously hard to clear up and finding the triggers can be challenging.
-With this said, a vet would be able to make a dog with an allergy more comfortable while they try to find out the triggers which could include the following:
+With this said a vet would be able to make a dog with an allergy more comfortable while they try to find out the triggers which could include the following:

 All responsible Finnish Lapphund breeders would ensure that their stud dogs are tested for known hereditary and congenital health issues known to affect the breed by using the following schemes:

-Apart from the standard breeding restrictions that are in place for all Kennel Club registered breeds, there are no other breed specific breeding restrictions in place for the Finnish Lapphund.
+Apart from the standard breeding restrictions that are in place for all Kennel Club registered breeds there are no other breed specific breeding restrictions in place for the Finnish Lapphund.

 It is mandatory for Kennel Club Assured Breeders to use the following tests on stud dogs and all other breeders are strongly advised to follow suit: